VirtusLab/scala-cli/website/docs/reference/directives.md

 ### Repository

-Add a repository for dependency resolution
+Add repositories for dependency resolution.

+Accepts predefined repositories supported by Coursier (like `sonatype:snapshots` or `m2Local`) or a URL of the root of Maven repository

 `//> using repository `_repository_